cloudflare/cloudflare-docs/products/rules/src/content/mass-redirects/concepts.md

 ### Key

-The rule key is used in combination with the rule list to select the URL redirect to apply.
+The rule key is used in combination with the rule list to select the URL Redirect to apply.
 The field used for the key should always be the same as the field used in the expression.

 For example, if the request field used in the rule expression is `http.request.full_uri`, you should set the key to `http.request.full_uri`.
 Conversely, if the field used in the expression is `raw.http.request.full_uri`, you should set the key to `raw.http.request.full_uri`.

 ## Mass Redirect Lists

-URL Redirect Lists allow you to create distinct groups of URL redirects for different purposes.
+URL Redirect Lists allow you to create distinct groups of URL Redirects for different purposes.
 You can use a URL Redirect List in one or more Mass Redirect Rules.

 A Mass Redirect List does not perform any redirects on its own — you must reference the list in a Mass Redirect Rule to enable the redirects in the list.